 Davis Projects for Peace Application Process

-To be considered for 2018 Davis Projects for Peace, a student (or group of students) must first meet with Evan Schneider (please sign up for his WASE office hours) to discuss their project idea with him and then complete an online application by Wednesday, November 29, 2017.
+To be considered for 2019 Davis Projects for Peace, a student (or group of students) must first meet with Kira O’Brien (please sign up for her WASE office hours) to discuss their project idea with him and then complete an online application.
 This includes preparing a written statement describing the project (who, what, where, how) as well as expected outcomes and prospects for future impact (not to exceed two pages).
 Applicants must also submit a budget (one separate page).
-Graduating seniors are not eligible to apply.

 A campus committee will evaluate applications and after an in-person interview process, will select finalists to submit to the Projects for Peace.
 Final review and approval of all recommended proposals from individual campuses rests solely with the office of the Davis UWC Scholars Program, which will then forward the appropriate grant funds for winning project(s) to Princeton to be distributed by the Pace Center to the student winners.